movlan17/holbertonschool-shell/README.md

-This directory contains shell init, variables and expansions tasks.
+This project is about shell init files, variables and expansions.